sureshbabu2002/IX-Agent-Notary/docs/ARCHITECTURE.md

-# IX-Agent-Notary — Architecture
+# IX-Agent-Notary Architecture

 ## Problem statement

-When an agent can call tools (code, CI/CD, cloud APIs, ticketing, secrets, production ops), the enterprise question is:
+When an agent can call tools such as code hosts, CI/CD, cloud APIs, ticketing systems, secrets managers, or production operations, the real enterprise question is:

-**What exactly did the agent do, under what policy, with what approvals — and can we prove it?**
+**What exactly did the agent do, under what policy, with what approvals, and can we prove it?**

-IX-Agent-Notary exists to make **policy enforcement + verifiable evidence** first-class.
+IX-Agent-Notary exists to make **policy enforcement plus verifiable evidence** a first-class part of agent/tool execution.

----

 ## Design goals

-1. **Tamper-evident receipts** for every meaningful action (inputs, policy decision, outputs, timing, identity).
+1. **Tamper-evident receipts** for every meaningful action
-2. **Strict verification** so consumers can reject placeholders or unverifiable evidence.
+2. **Strict verification** so placeholders or unverifiable evidence can be rejected
-3. **Small trusted boundary**: keep the enforcement + receipt/signing core reviewable.
+3. **Small trusted boundary** so the core is reviewable
-4. **Composable storage**: directory store or append-only JSONL log patterns.
+4. **Composable storage** so receipts can live in a directory or append-only log

----
+5. **Chainable evidence** so multi-step workflows can be followed across receipts

-## Components
+## Main components

-- **PolicyGate (enforcement)**
+### PolicyGate

-  Evaluates a policy pack and returns allow/deny with structured evidence and reason.
+Evaluates a policy pack and returns:

-- **Tool mediator / executor**
-  Executes (or simulates) tool actions through the PolicyGate decision.
-- **Receipt composer + canonicalization**
-  Builds a receipt and canonicalizes payloads (RFC 8785 / JCS) before hashing/signing.
+- allow or deny
+- matched rule evidence
+- reason text
+- policy identity metadata

+### Tool mediator or executor

+Represents the path through which tool actions are executed or simulated after policy evaluation.

+### Receipt composer

+Builds the receipt object, including:

+- action fields
+- policy evidence
+- result fields
+- trace metadata
+- integrity envelope

+### Canonicalizer and signer

+Canonicalizes the payload with RFC8785-JCS, computes core hashes, and signs the receipt.

+### Verifier

+Checks:

+- schema validity
-- **Signer**
+- core hashes
-  Signs receipts (ed25519 in v0) and writes `integrity.signature`.
-- **Verifier (consumer)**
+- receipt signature
-  Validates schema, hashes, signature, optional approvals, and optional chain linkage.

----
+- approval signatures when requested
+- parent linkage and step consistency when strict chain validation is enabled

-## Data flow (canonical)
+## Canonical data flow

 ```mermaid
 flowchart LR